BenjaminJacob86/SCHISM-TileViewer/ESC1GB.md

 ###

-## HOW - How was this application made and improved within FOCCUS
+## HOW? - How was this application made and improved within FOCCUS

 Simulations are performed on an unstructured grid with coastward-increasing resolution (1.5 km to 100 m), enabling the representation of large-scale coastal processes while resolving nearshore dynamics.
 To assess beach-scale erosion and morphodynamic response, a high-resolution XBeach sub-nest (10 m × 10 m) is implemented.
 Vegetation effects are explicitly represented in both models, allowing the evaluation of different NbS configurations and their influence on hydrodynamics, wave attenuation, sediment transport, and coastal erosion.